IBM/IBM-Z-zOS/SMF-Tools/SMF84Formatter/readme.md

 * JSON

   A list object where each member corresponds to an SMF 84.21 record.
 Each member contains a key/value pair mapping the section name to an object that represents that section.
 Keys are included for sections that were not requested to be formatted but point to an empty object.
+For example, if the HEADER option was not specified, each member will contain `{..., "SMF84HDR": {}, ...}`.

   `PARM=PRODUCT GENERAL RESOURCE JSON`